Cray-HPE/sat-podman/man/sat-podman.8.rst

         in read-only mode.

 /opt/cray/etc
-        The directory containing site information.
+        The directory containing site information which is a local cache of the site information downloaded from the configured S3 bucket.
         The directory is created if it does not exist.
         The directory is mounted in the container as /opt/cray/etc in read-write mode.

 /opt/cray/etc/release